jacksoncougar/AccessdbDiffAction/README.md

    "files":
     [
         {
-            "name": "the filename of the access database file", "text": "the git diff-tool output"
+            #"name": # the filename of the access database file",
+            #"text": "the git diff-tool output"
         },
-        ...
+        #...
     ]
 }
 ```